 • Keystone: ''Daniel was a fantastic teacher, and in only 3 sessions helped me transform my Mechanics 1 mark from C to A. I wholeheartedly recommend him for his knowledge, passion and enthusiasm for the subject.''
 (A-level Maths online/residential student at Eton College, UK, 2012)

-• Other: “The first time I took Maths AS I was not well prepared and got “U”s in C1, C2 and M1.
-Then I started studying with Daniel and got three “A”s after just two months of hard work.”
-(A-level Maths and Physics student, Spain, 2009-2010)
+• Other: ''The first time I took Maths AS I was not well prepared and got ''U''s in C1, C2 and M1.
+Then I started studying with Daniel and got three ''A''s after just two months of hard work.''
+(A-level Maths and Physics male student, Spain, 2009-2010)

 ---------- Home schooling ----------

-• Other: ''Daniel has been an excellent teacher and tutor to my 12 year old daughter.
+• Other: ''Daniel has been an excellent teacher and tutor to my 12-year-old daughter whilst she was home schooled.
 His knowledge and life experiences make him a great teacher who makes learning interesting.
 He brings the subjects he teaches to life by using practical applications to the lessons.
 I know my daughter has really enjoyed being taught by him and listening to stories of his adventures.
 His feedback and communication back to us as parents is the best I have experienced and my daughter has flourished under his guidance.'' (parent of high performance tennis player KS3 home-schooling tutee, UK, 2010-2012)

 GRADUATE COURSES TAKEN AT UNIVERSITY: